United Progressive Kinabalu Organisation

 The United Progressive Kinabalu Organisation (Pertubuhan Kinabalu Progresif Bersatu; abbrev: UPKO) is a multiracial political party based in Sabah, Malaysia.
 The party was rebranded from its previous party's name, United Pasokmomogun Kadazandusun Murut Organisation using the same UPKO acronym; which was a widely known Kadazan-Dusun-Murut based party in 2019.
 The party had earlier been renamed once before in 1999 from its initial 1994 formation name of Sabah Democratic Party.
-In 2021, UPKO joined the Pakatan Harapan (PH) coalition, but left in 2025.
+In 2021, UPKO joined the Pakatan Harapan (PH) coalition, but left in 2025 and applied to join the Gabungan Rakyat Sabah (GRS) in 2026.

 History

 Sabah Democratic Party

 The party started as Sabah Democratic Party (Parti Demokratik Sabah or PDS) which was founded by Bernard Giluk Dompok and other detractors who split from United Sabah Party (Parti Bersatu Sabah or PBS) soon after the Sabah state election in March 1994 to join the Barisan Nasional (BN) coalition.
-PBS had earlier won a majority in the Sabah State Legislative Assembly then but with the two breakaway factions setting their own spliter new parties of PDS by Dompok and another United Sabah People's Party (Parti Bersatu Rakyat Sabah or PBRS) by Joseph Kurup had caused the crumble of PBS new Sabah government and allowed BN to form the government instead.
+PBS had earlier won a majority in the Sabah State Legislative Assembly then but with the two breakaway factions setting their own splinter new parties of PDS by Dompok and another United Sabah People's Party (Parti Bersatu Rakyat Sabah or PBRS) by Joseph Kurup had caused the crumble of PBS new Sabah government and allowed BN to form the government instead.
 Part of the enticement offered by BN to the defectors was the promise of a rotating Chief Ministers of Sabah post, which Dompok held from 1998 to 1999.
-The defection from PBS however damaged the party at the 1995 federal election, in which it won no seats.
+The defection from PBS however damaged the party at the 1995 general election, in which it won no seats.

 United Pasokmomogun Kadazandusun Murut Organisation

 PDS was renamed as United Pasokmomogun Kadazandusun Murut Organisation (UPKO) or Pertubuhan Pasokmomogun Kadazandusun Murut Bersatu on 8 August 1999, taking the same acronym of the now defunct original United Pasokmomogun Kadazan Organisation, which was formed and dissolved in the 1960s by Fuad Stephens.
 The name of the new UPKO includes the words "Kadazandusun" and "Murut", with a new logo of a silhouette of Mount Kinabalu and was not a water buffalo as in the old UPKO logo.
-It was redefined as an ethnically-based party striving to voice the rights and advance the development of KDM populations of Sabah and the Orang Asli of Peninsular Malaysia.
+It was redefined as an ethnically based party striving to voice the rights and advance the development of KDM populations of Sabah and the Orang Asli of Peninsular Malaysia.

 The party won three federal seats at the 1999 election, and four at the 2004 as well as 2008 polls.
 In 2009, UPKO opened four divisions in Perak, seeking a foothold among local Orang Asli indigenous people.
 In the Malaysian general election, 2013, the party was reduced from four to three federal seats and from six to four state assembly seats.
 Dompok lost his federal seat to the People's Justice Party (PKR).
 The following year he resigned as the party's president, a position he had held for 20 years.